New EnglandFarm Guide

 Pineland Farms

-Pineland Farms is the Greater Portland anchor: strawberries, blueberries, flowers, raspberries, a farm store, animals, events, and room for pick-your-own.
+Pineland Farms is the Greater Portland anchor: strawberries, blueberries, flowers, raspberries, a farm store, animals, events, and room for pick-your-own, pumpkins, and maple on the same property.

 Springvale, ME